 (add-to-list 'eglot-stay-out-of 'flymake)

-Note that you can still configure the excluded Emacs features manually to use Eglot in your eglot-managed-mode-hook or via some other mechanism.
+Note that you can still configure the excluded Emacs features manually

 eglot-report-progress

-Set this variable to true if you’d like progress notifications coming from the language server to be handled as Emacs’s progress reporting facilities.
+¶Set this variable to true if you’d like progress notifications coming from the language server to be handled as Emacs’s progress reporting facilities.

 Though many language servers work well out-of-the-box, most allow fine-grained control of their operation via specific configuration options that are transmitted over the LSP protocol and vary from server to server.
 A small number of servers require such special configuration to work acceptably, or even to work at all.